01-edu/public/subjects/manipulate-entries/README.md

 Create 3 additional functions that use your previously created functions and take an object as input:

 - `totalCalories`: that will return the total calories of a cart.
-- `lowCarbs`: that leaves only those items which are lower than 50grams.
+- `lowCarbs`: that leaves only those items which are lower than 50 grams.
 - `cartTotal`: that will give you the right amount of calories, proteins... and **all the other** items in your grocery cart.

 > Think about the shape of `Object.entries()`